christophedc0/iGPU-Node-Exporter/README.md

 1. Try the script with the example above
 2. Add the service file to `/etc/systemd/system/`
 3. Test the service with `systemctl daemon-reload && systemctl start igpu_exporter.service`
-4. Check the status with `systemctl status igpu_exporter.py`
+4. Check the status with `systemctl status igpu_exporter.service`
-5. Add the service to run at boot with `systemctl enable igpu_exporter.py`
+5. Add the service to run at boot with `systemctl enable igpu_exporter.service`

 #### Metric End Point data
 ```